briandfoy/briandfoy.github.io/_posts/2019-10-05-dealing-with-the-information-firehose.md

 I've been refining my daily dose of information.

 I tend to use my computers with the basic installation as opposed to special tools or workflows.
-That's a topic for a different post,
+That's a topic for a different post—this one is about

 ## Aggregate, Aggregate, Aggregate

 Lately when I think of my RSS reader (the no longer supported NetNewsWire)- no, wait a minute!
 Checking my sources like a good writer I see that [NetNewsWire 5](https://www.macstories.net/reviews/netnewswire-review-the-mac-rss-client-rebooted-with-a-solid-foundation-for-the-future/) came out a couple of months ago!
 This is about a year after [Black Rock officially gave up](https://medium.com/bpxl-craft/the-future-of-netnewswire-8fc999387a8a) after years of stagnation.
 It turns out that I don't use the new NetNewsWire because its interface is in three columns and can't show as much information as the old, still working version.
+(In 2021, I switched to
+[ViennaRSS](https://www.vienna-rss.com), which is much of the same thing).

 Back to the story.